 Results are the critical reason for using video in the first place, really.

-2. WHERE IS VIDEO BEST TO USE?
+2. WHERE IS VIDEO BEST TO USE IN THE MARKETING PROCESS?

 To this day, there is a perception that after creating a video, your business is just supposed to throw it up on YouTube and their website…and that’s it.
 But there’s a huge laundry list of use cases on how to repurpose that video content.
 You could create a thirty-second teaser that draws people in, and various versions of the same video at different lengths.